spreedated/ini-parser/README.md

 parser.WriteFile("Configuration.ini", data);
 ```

-Head to the [wiki](https://github.com/rickyah/ini-parser/wiki) for more usage examples, or [check out the code of the example project](https://github.com/rickyah/ini-parser/blob/development/src/IniFileParser.Example/Program.cs)
+For more usage examples [check out the code of the example project](/IniParser.Example/Program.cs)

 ## Merging ini files